weirdwiz/brick-break/README.md

 and bonce off the ball

-#Status
 #Implemented

 - Bricks
  - Mechanism of breaking of bricks
  - Bouncing of the ball

 #Pending
-  - Color Changing on breaking of bricks

  - Scoring
   - Powerups